 Pretty simple dish that only requires one to brown the lamb and sauté some vegetables.
 Adding the beer and broth you cover and forget about it for a few hours.
 This Guinness Irish Stew is a keeper!

 While this Guinness Irish Stew is incredible as is, you could also serve this without potatoes in the stew and have my Colcannon Irish Mashed Potatoes.
-If you’re serving up Corned Beef and have any leftovers, try my Corned Beef Potato Gratin with Brussels Sprouts.
+If you’re hoping for a great corned beef recipe I got you covered, too!
+Also, if you have any leftovers, try my Corned Beef Potato Gratin with Brussels Sprouts.
 Enjoy!

 - 3 tbsp olive oil